How do I seek help for my child or family?

 What do I look for in a good therapist?

 It is important to find a therapist that fits with your family.
 You will find an array of therapists with different approaches.
 The approach isn’t nearly as significant as the ability of the therapist to connect and engage your child and family in the healing process.
-Look for a therapist who is willing to take the time to build a relationship and help your child work through the complex feelings and behaviors that brought them to the office in the first place.
-Your child is not a list of symptoms.
-If I observed a therapist pulling out a DSM-5 (a diagnostic tool for clinicians) in the first session; I would walk right out the door.
-Politely, of course.
+Look for a therapist who is willing to take the time to build a relationship and help your child work through the complex feelings and behaviors that brought him/her to the office in the first place.

 How long does the typical therapy process last?